effeect/github-repo-search-app/README.md

 3. Edit the .env with a valid Github token
 4. Run `npm start` and the app should start running

-If you aren't interested in the code search, please just navigate to here for more info

 # Tools used

 I wanted to keep things small and not use any extreme npm packages, at first I was planning to not use a CSS framework (was originally going to use Pure.css and build upon it).